-Additionally, with both Search Volume and Traffic Estimates, you can split the results by device (mobile, computer or tablet) and country, which is extremely helpful if you are looking at targeting specific locations or devices.
-Finally, with Traffic Estimates you are also able to differentiate between broad match, phrase match and exact match on your keywords and phrases, giving you are more accurate idea of potential campaign costs, and traffic.
+Additionally, with both Search Volume and Traffic Estimates, you can split the results by device (mobile, computer, or tablet) and country, which is extremely helpful if you are looking at targeting specific locations or devices.
+Finally, with Traffic Estimates, you are also able to differentiate between broad Match, phrase match, and exact Match on your keywords and phrases, giving you a more accurate idea of potential campaign costs and traffic.

 Multiplying Keyword Lists

-The final option under the Keyword Planner is a tool that helps you generate even broader ideas for keywords and phrases, by simply multiplying keywords from two or more lists.
-The returned results are in the same format as with Traffic Estimates, allowing you to set a bid and daily limit in order to see cost and traffic estimates, but it is also useful in just getting an idea of what keyword combinations and extended phrases would work best.
+The final option under the Keyword Planner is a tool that helps you generate even broader ideas for keywords and phrases by simply multiplying keywords from two or more lists.
+The returned results are in the same format as with Traffic Estimates, allowing you to set a bid and daily limit in order to see cost and traffic estimates.
+Still, it is also useful in just getting an idea of what keyword combinations and extended phrases would work best.

-When using Traffic Estimates or Multiply Keyword Lists, you are able to view results based on broad, phrase or exact match, but how do they differ?
+When using Traffic Estimates or Multiply Keyword Lists, you are able to view results based on a broad, phrase, or exact Match, but how do they differ?

 - Phrase Match reduces the number of matches by limiting the results to exact matches of your keyword(s), with additional words before or after it.
 It may trigger on close variations, but far less than with a broad match.

-- Exact Match is the most limiting, since the results are only for matches on your exact keyword(s), without any other words included.
-Exact match is useful when you are targeting a very specific audience or phrase, but it does require careful research to ensure you aren’t hiding yourself from valuable traffic.
+- Exact Match is the most limiting since the results are only for matches on your precise keyword(s), without any other words included.
+An exact Match is useful when you are targeting a very specific audience or phrase, but it does require careful research to ensure you aren’t hiding yourself from valuable traffic.